-It has been stated for years that dairy is high in calcium, it is good for bone health, and that it has necessary protein and vitamin D which our body needs.
+It has been stated for years that dairy is high in calcium, it is good for bone health, and it has the necessary protein and vitamin D that our body needs.

 Let me start by saying this, dairy is not needed to get proper calcium.